IPA Joins Partners in Collective Initiative to Strengthen Evidence Use in Education

 A collective initiative to support evidence synthesis and use in education

-In response, we are delighted to announce this collective initiative to build and test a synthesis ready evidence repository for the education sector.
+In response, we are delighted to announce this collective initiative to build and test a synthesis-ready evidence repository for the education sector.
 Together, we will:

 • Pool existing evidence data with a co-created sector taxonomy into a shared repository.

 The repository will be a ‘back-end tool’ designed to make the work of evidence intermediaries much more efficient.
 It will build upon and support broader evidence synthesis infrastructure coalescing around the Evidence Synthesis Infrastructure Collaborative (ESIC).
-It is an important step in making user-centred and contextually relevant synthesis the norm, especially in resource constrained environments.
+It is an important step in making user-centered and contextually relevant synthesis the norm, especially in resource constrained environments.

 Depending on what we learn during 2026, we aim to scale the initiative much further in 2027.
 We intend that this relatively small investment in evidence infrastructure will have an exponential impact on children’s learning.

-The full ‘Statement of Intent’ above is co-signed by: Alive, Campbell Collaboration, Centre for Evidence and Implementation (CEI), Durham University, Education.org, Education Endowment Foundation, Effective Basic Services (eBASE) Africa, EPPI Center, ESRC, Foreign, Commonwealth and Development Office (FCDO), Future Evidence Foundation, Innovations for Poverty Action, Inter-agency Network for Education in Emergencies, International Initiative for Impact Evaluation (3ie), Jacobs Center, Jacobs Foundation, The LEGO Foundation, Porticus, viaEd, Wellcome Trust, and the What Works Hub for Global Education
+The full ‘Statement of Intent’ above is co-signed by: Alive, Campbell Collaboration, Centre for Evidence and Implementation (CEI), Durham University, Education.org, The Education Collaboratory at Yale, Education Endowment Foundation, Education Sub Saharan Africa (ESSA), Effective Basic Services (eBASE) Africa, EPPI Center, ESRC, Foreign, Commonwealth and Development Office (FCDO), Future Evidence Foundation, Innovations for Poverty Action, Inter-agency Network for Education in Emergencies, International Initiative for Impact Evaluation (3ie), Jacobs Center, Jacobs Foundation, SUMMA | Laboratorio de Investigación e Innovación en Educación para América Latina y el Caribe, the LEGO Foundation, Porticus, viaEd, Wellcome Trust, and the What Works Hub for Global Education.